gabiudrescu/website/content/post/8-monofony/index.md

 Compared to Monofony, EasyAdminBundle has a better documentation and it has an easier implementation, at first.
 But things start to become a little bit tricky when you want to do more advanced stuff such as filters or customisations.
 You either end up rewritting a lot of the EasyAdmin elements (controllers, forms etc.) that you start wondering if it wouldn't have been a better idea to implement it from scratch rather that tie yourself to a 3rd party bundle for good.

 Compared to Monofony, SonataAdminBundle feels old and outdated, but that's just me, but that mostly because I knew Sonata long time before I ever heard of Sylius and before Monofony was invented.
 Both lack the documentation EasyAdmin provides, but their flexibility and extensibility make up to that.
-If you manage to grasp everything and you are not afraid
+If you manage to grasp everything and you are not afraid to push your google skills to the limit.

+Monofony might not have that big community behind it, yet, but because it is basically a Sylius without the eCommerce customisation, you can safely rely on t

 notes on monofony:
  - not having a big community yet